opticalgreen/opticalgreen.github.io/_pages/about.md

   - /about.html
 ---

 I am Minze Xu.
-I am doing my final year project in [Laser Metrology and Biomedicine Lab](https://www.renjiezhou.com/) at CUHK, working with Prof. Renjie Zhou, focusing on **quantitative phase imaging**.
+I am doing my final year project in [Laser Metrology and Biomedicine Lab](https://www.renjiezhou.com/) at CUHK, working with Prof. Renjie Zhou, focusing on **computational imaging** and **quantitative phase imaging**.

 My research interests include computational optical imaging, biomedical imaging, and phase retrieval.
 Now I am a member of Bachelor-Master-PhD Integrated Innovation Honors Class for Optoeletronics, pursuing a Bachelor's Degree at the School of Optical and Electronic Information, Huazhong University of Science and Technology, China.